 PRO: Everyone else at work is reading this too, so they’ll understand.

-It’s literally Harry Potter.
-It’s Fifty Shades Of Grey.
+It’s that book, the buzzy book.
+It’s Where the Crawdads Sing or Fifty Shades Of Grey.
 Every time you face a colleague with sagging eyelids and a blank stare, you give each other a wavering smile.
 You’re all on this adventure together.
 Together, you will all stay up late to finish your book.
 Everyone understands.

 CON: You still need to do your job, and you work with backhoes, so there’s that.